Metropolitan Opera House

 Seating Plan & Seat View Photos

-Select seats to view real seat view photos from SeatPlan members, with ratings for comfort, legroom and view.
+Select seats to view real seat view photos from SeatPlan members, with ratings for comfort, legroom and view to help you book the best Il Barbiere di Siviglia tickets, Le Nozze di Figaro tickets and all Metropolitan Opera House tickets.

 Metropolitan Opera House Capacity